 This course explores the different meanings of globalization in the past and the present, and examines the role of international organizations in the globalization process.
-It places special emphasis on examining the effect of contemporary globalization on national economies from alternative viewpoints, and on critically evaluating the implications of globalization for the future of local economies and cultures.
+It places special emphasis on examining the effect of contemporary globalization on national economies from alternative viewpoints, and on critically evaluating the implications of globalization for the future of local economies, communities and cultures.
 Global Marker.
-Prerequisites: POL 211 or both ECO 201 and ECO 202.
+Prerequisites: POL 203 or POL 211 or both ECO 201 and ECO 202.